lmfit/lmfit-py/_sources/model.txt

 .. literalinclude:: ../examples/doc_model1.py

 which is pretty compact and to the point.
-The returned ``result`` will be a :class:`ModelFit` object.
+The returned ``result`` will be a :class:`ModelResult` object.
 As we will see below, this has many components, including a :meth:`fit_report` method, which will show::

     [[Model]]